Title: Professor of Music Education Emeritus

 Location: Shelby, North Carolina, United States

-C. Oland Summers, DA, Retired Adjunct Professor at Gardner-Webb University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in music and higher education.
+C. Oland Summers, DA, Retired Full Professor of Music Education at Gardner-Webb University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in music and higher education.

 A former four-time keynote speaker for the North Carolina Music Educators Association, Dr. Summers was named Music Teacher of the Year by Gardner-Webb University in 1981.
 Prior to this achievement, he was honored as an Outstanding Postgraduate by Ball State University in 1976, Outstanding Layman of the Year by the Delaware County Council of Churches in 1973, and an Outstanding Educator of Fayette County by the Junior Chamber of Commerce in 1970.
 Earlier in his career, he received the Governor’s Band Award from the State of Illinois in 1962.
 In addition to teaching, Dr. Summers participated in 35 Broadway musicals either on stage, or in the pit as the music director.
 He also is still actively working as a church musician, as he has done for over 68 years, and enjoys woodworking in his shop.
 Notably, he has been highlighted in the seventh edition of Who’s Who in American Education and the 60th edition of Who’s Who in America.